Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Pulse propagation

 where $\mathscr{F}[...]$ is the Fourier transform that converts the nonlinear polarization term into its frequency domain form.
 Here we have chosen a fixed, non-dispersive reference wavevector $\beta$, the temporal response of the propagation medium is encoded in the coefficients $\kappa_j$.
 For the temporal (time response) of the material, this is an in-principle exact re-representation of that response as a Taylor series expansion; although in practise the series is usually truncated after a few terms and the propagating fields restricted to within a bandwidth where only those terms are significant.

 The important point to remember is that in this spatially propagated picture we do know the full time history, at least in a computational sense -- i.e. as we compute a solution to the propagation equation.
-This ``computational past'' \cite{Kinsler-2014arXiv-negfreq}, comprising all previously computed values of the field properties and material state means that a full frequency spectrum and response is known.
+This ``computational past'' \cite{Kinsler-2014arXiv-negfreq,Ajaib-2013arxiv}, comprising all previously computed values of the field properties and material state means that a full frequency spectrum and response is known.
 As a result, the time response of the material \emph{can} be directly encoded in an accurate and useful dispersion relation, and then be approximated as a Taylor series in $\omega$.
+A depiction of this spatial propagation scheme was shown in fig. \ref{fig-reflect-z}

 Since this propagation is assumed to be taking place in a waveguide, we also have its geometric -- wavelength sensitive -- properties to consider.
 However, as discussed in the previous section we typically just re-represent those \emph{as if they were instead generated by a temporal response} (see e.g. \cite{TG-FiberOptEss,Shaw-MPOFC}) Thus the coefficients $\kappa_j$ usually combine both the effect of time response \emph{and} geometric properties into a single total dispersion; this is the very basis of dispersion compensation in optical fibres, since the material (temporal) dispersion is offset by the waveguide design (spatial dispersion) \cite{TG-FiberOptEss}.